-The Stata syntax file that accompanies this guide includes preliminary code to prepare the data for the analyses we want to perform.
-We first drop the variables we are not interested in currently.
-This variable selection is done using Stata's 'keep' command as shown below (note that in the code snippets below and throughout this module, Stata commands are in bold font and the variable names are in italics)."
+Now we have the data, our first step will be to simplify the dataset by dropping the variables not currently relevant to us.
+This variable selection is done using Stata's 'keep' command as shown below (note that in the code snippets below and throughout this module, Stata commands are in bold font and the variable names are in italics).